0xIbra/imperium/README.md

 # Imperium
-> Imperium is a micro python package that can evaluate expressions.
+> Imperium is a python package that allows you to easily evaluate python expressions

 ## Installation
 ```bash